PetmeetlyPetmeetly

 • A5 (Severe dysplasia): fail.
 Do not breed.

-The SV will certify radiographs at 12 months; OFA does not finalize until 24 months[6].
+The SV (Verein für Deutsche Schäferhunde, the German Shepherd registry equivalent to AKC) certifies at 12 months; OFA does not finalize until 24 months[6].

-DM (degenerative myelopathy) is the breed’s most-cited genetic disease.
-It is a fatal, progressive disease of the spinal cord and resembles ALS in humans.
-UC Davis VGL sells the SOD1 PCR test for $50, and the test is autosomal recessive: a dog needs two copies of the mutated allele to be at-risk[7].
+DM (degenerative myelopathy) is the breed’s most-cited inherited disease, a fatal spinal cord condition that resembles ALS in humans.
+UC Davis VGL runs the SOD1 DNA test for $50[7].
+It is autosomal recessive: a dog needs two copies to be at-risk.
 The test is the best available but not perfect; some clear dogs still develop DM and some at-risk dogs never do.

 Browse breeders